kavorite/FaPSy/README.md

    [a database dump][db_export].
 2. run `embed_tags.py`.
-This will give you dense vectors for tags using factorization of a pointwise mutual information matrix derived from their cooccurrences and `pickle.dump` them as a `tuple` in `./dictionary.pkl`.
+This will give you dense vectors for tags using factorization of a pointwise mutual information matrix derived from their cooccurrences and dump the embeddings to `./index/dictionary.npz`.
 3. run `solve_attenuator.py`.
-This solves a least-squares regression problem to produce a linear operator which is good for predicting rare tags from blobs of common ones.
-This is useful both for constructing and querying the graph: normally when embeddings are produced by averaging, signal is lost because dissonant noise cancels out most of the semantic information.
+This solves a least-squares regression problem to induce a linear operator which is good for predicting rare tags from blobs of common ones.
+This is useful both for constructing and querying the graph: normally when embeddings are produced by averaging tag vectors, signal is lost because dissonant noise cancels out most of the semantic information.
    The attenuator is computed and used during one-shot embedding of tagsets to minimize this effect.
 Thanks to [Arora, et al.][alacarte] for the tech.
 4. run `construct_index.py`.
-This will build an index file that can be queried for the **attenuated mean** of the tag-vectors for any given post using [`spotify/annoy`][annoy], yielding the post's top `k` approximate nearest neighbors in sublinear time.
+This will build a [`spotify/annoy`][annoy] index
+   file that can be queried for the **attenuated mean** of the tag-vectors for any given post using `annoy`, yielding the post's top `k` approximate nearest neighbors in sublinear time.
 Its output IDs will need to be summed with the offset to actually resolve to E621 posts because `annoy` allocates space for all IDs in the keyspace up to and including the maximum, even if you don't